Skip to content

 No Comments

-This is a poem I wrote in July 2008 and I am posting it today in honor of International Seed Freedom actions from October 2-16: https://www.facebook.com/events/436131536428020/ In praise of self-sufficiencyI once holed up almost anacre-island of sand and trees.Many days spent on kneesamongst chickens and rabbits,trowels and error.Slowly, I learnedand from the soil I earnedthe right […]
+This is a poem I wrote in July 2008, when I was deep in the throes of motherhood and seasonal living.
+In praise of self-sufficiencyI once holed up almost anacre-island of sand and trees.Many days spent on kneesamongst chickens and rabbits,trowels and error.Slowly, I learnedand from the soil I earnedthe right to eatthe right to […]

 Read More »